 Why might I be refused credit?

-There are lots of reasons why you might be refused credit.
-It could be that you have no history of credit, have never borrowed or even had an overdraft.
-If that’s the case, then lenders have no idea whether or not you’d be a good risk and will pay back what you owe.
+There are many reasons you could be refused credit.
+It could be that you’ve no history of credit, have never borrowed or even had an overdraft.
+If that’s the case, then a lender will have a limited idea of whether or not you’d be a good risk and will be able pay back what you owe.
 Another factor could be that your employment status isn’t strong enough to get the credit card you’d like.

-What should I consider when choosing a credit building card?
+What else should I look for when choosing a credit building card?